Disclaimer: Affilate code used in this blog post.

 4 Ways To Support The Black Community Throughout The Year:

 Continuing to increase the black pound and the black business industry, supporting blblackowned businesses is one of the easiest ways to support the community.
-Services like; Jamii, The Kol Social, Hair Popp, UK Black Owned Businesses, and Buy Black Global are great places to head to if you’re looking for a specific product or service within the community.
+Services like; Jamii, The Kol Social, Hair Popp, UK Black Owned Businesses, Detangled Hair and Buy Black Global are great places to head to if you’re looking for a specific product or service within the community – *If you are interested in purchasing a Jamii discount card you can get 15% off of your Jamii card using my code: SAABIRAH

 The sharing of skills and knowledge within the community is something I strongly believe is essential to the growth of our community, both financially and professionally.
 I have previously spoken about skill sharing in the context of black-owned businesses and bloggers working together.
 Big time BOB supporter CurlyGalChlo continues to demonstrate how to build relationships within the community that can form mutually beneficial opportunities.